an288705/TrackMyBugs/README.md

 * You have reviewed the Express documentation.
 The documentation is here: https://expressjs.com/en/starter/installing.html
 * You have reviewed the Nodemon documentation.
 The documentation is here: https://www.npmjs.com/package/nodemon
 * You have reviewed the Mongoose documentation.
 The documentation is here: https://www.npmjs.com/package/mongoose
+* You have created a database using MongoDB

 ## Installing and using the bug tracker

 To install the bug tracker, follow React documentation.
 Most of these files come with the npx create-react-app command, the only changes are in the src file.
 The Youtube.js file is the main script of this web app.

 Should you want to make changes to this app:
+* You must use your own MongoDB database and the DB URL must be in a .env file
 * Review the file and the comments I've made in the code.
 * You must follow the MVC design pattern.
 * You have reviewed the Express documentation for server and route information.